 While doing all these things, keep on learning and improving.

-Exploring each subheading, you will find some new, website’s authority and ranking parameters defined by SEO experts.
+Exploring each subheading, you will find some new website authority and ranking parameters defined by SEO experts.

-Like domain authority, page authority, trust flow, citation flow, do-follow backlinks, and spam score, etc.
+Such as domain authority, page authority, trust flow, citation flow, do-follow backlinks, spam score, etc.

-These parameters are actually useful and do change your ranking with an increase or decrease in their values.
+These parameters are helpful and change your ranking with an increase or decrease in their values.

 Wrapping it Up

-Finally, I am covering SEO Guide with certainty that you have actually improved your SEO knowledge.
+Finally, I am covering SEO Guide with a certainty that you have actually improved your SEO knowledge.

-And if you are finding it an effective search engine optimization guide, then give us a thumbs up by sharing it with your friends.
+And if you find it to be a practical search engine optimization guide, then give us a thumbs up by sharing it with your friends.

-In case you have any type of feedback or suggestions, just comment and don’t hesitate to ask.
+In case you have any feedback or suggestions, you must comment and don’t hesitate to ask.